MrZhuNi/salome_shape/src/BuildPlugin/doc/solidFeature.rst

 Solid
 =====

+The Solid feature creates a solid using already existing faces in other objects.

 To create solid in the active part:

 #. select in the Main Menu *Build - > Solid* item  or